 So, what causes your teeth to suddenly turn sensitive?
 The most common cause is exposed dentin.
 Dentin is the soft protective tissue beneath the enamel that covers the inner part of your tooth and roots.
 When the dentin is damaged or exposed, then triggers such as hot, cold foods or sticky substances can reach the nerves, causing irritation and pain.
 Some of the many reasons that causes your dentin to become exposed or corroded includes gum recession, plaque build-up, minute cracks in teeth, wear and tear, acidic food or drinks, teeth grinding, brushing too hard or even post-dental treatment sensitivity.

 However, the good news is that there are ways you can diminish the symptoms by simply tweaking your dental care routine.

 Scroll down for a fail-proof guide to make your life a little less painful.

 1. Opt For A De-Sensitizing Toothpaste

 Believe us when we say this: this can make a world of difference and ease your discomfort if used regularly.
 Brushing with a toothpaste formulated specifically for sensitive teeth helps desensitize the nerves in the teeth.
-Try Sensodyne Sensitive Toothpaste that can actually repair sensitive parts of your teeth by forming a layer over vulnerable areas of the tooth; plus, it contains fluoride to prevent cavities.
-For best results, use twice daily.
+Try Colgate Swarna Vedshakti Toothpaste (Saver Pack) that can actually repair sensitive parts of your teeth by forming a layer over vulnerable areas of the tooth for best results, use twice daily.